tingchun0113/tingchun0113/README.md

 ## About Me &nbsp;
-* Working as a Product Manager at an Internet Startup
+* Product Manager & Web Developer
 * INSEAD MBA
 * Learning more about React